- Interest in long-term direction of your local community

 - Preparedness to respond with good grace and respect in all sorts of circumstances

-Please realise too that the maximum allowance for your work is just seven thousand dollars a year, so you really do have to be motivated by spirit.
-That amount was set in 1994 and never reviewed.
+Please realise too that the maximum allowance for your work is between nine and thirty thousand dollars a year (edited 2013), so you really do have to be motivated by spirit.
 For some more information about being a Councillor, the City of Gosnells has a useful web page here.

 The vital point is that you can make a real difference to the present and future of your community.